HetorusNL/react-songsterr/README.md

 # React Songsterr and RS Online

-React based wrapper around Songsterr: Supports embedding multiple Songsterr windows in a single browser window
+React based wrapper around Songsterr: Supports embedding multiple Songsterr windows in a single browser window.
-RS Online supports synchronization of songsterr interactions across the network
+RS Online supports synchronization of songsterr interactions across the network.
+React Songsterr with RS Online is hosted at: `https://rs.hetorus.nl`.
+(The development server, if online and reachable, is hosted at: `https://dev.rs.hetorus.nl`).

+## Using this repository

+**Make sure to modify .env.development during development and .env.production when deploying your instance of React Songsterr and RS Online!**

+Currently, the development server is set to: `https://dev.rs.hetorus.nl` and the production server is set to: `https://rs.hetorus.nl`.
+The corresponding development/production server appended with `/ws` path is used for the RS Online Python3 script, so modify this as wel (also mentioned in chapter: Deploy the newly generated version to the server).

 ## Scripts